terraform-ibm-modules/terraform-ibm-icd-redis/profiles/fscloud/README.md

 :exclamation: **Exception:** The Databases for Redis service is not yet Financial services validated.
 Therefore, the infrastructure that is deployed by this module is also not validated with the Framework for Financial Services.
 For more information, see the list of [Financial Services Validated services](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-about#financial-services-validated-services).

 The default values in this profile were scanned by [IBM Code Risk Analyzer (CRA)](https://cloud.ibm.com/docs/code-risk-analyzer-cli-plugin?topic=code-risk-analyzer-cli-plugin-cra-cli-plugin#terraform-command) for compliance with the IBM Cloud Framework for Financial Services profile that is specified by the IBM Security and Compliance Center.
-The scan passed for all applicable goals with one exception:
+The scan passed for all applicable rules with one exception:

 > 3000210: Check whether Databases for Redis network access is restricted to specific IP range.